MaxenceMARTIN45/Code-Examples/Watchdog Notifications with Quart and WebSocket/README.md

-# Watchdog Notifications with Quart and WebSocket (One File)
+# Watchdog Notifications with Quart and WebSocket

 This project uses Quart, an asynchronous micro-framework for Python, in conjunction with WebSocket to provide real-time notifications when files are modified in a monitored directory.
 It also utilizes Watchdog for filesystem monitoring and Hypercorn to serve the Quart application.